stream-protocol/stream-gold-demo-store/README.md

 ### Asset-Backed Token

-The Stream Protocol is about tokenizing the asset gold in which there is transparency as to the property rights and redemption of the Gold. $GLD Token gives customers the benefits of actual physical ownership of specific gold bars with the speed and mobility of a digital asset.
+The Stream Protocol is about tokenizing the asset gold in which there is transparency as to the property rights and redemption of the 99% pure gold.
+Stream Token gives customers the benefits of actual physical ownership of specific gold bars with the speed and mobility of a digital asset.
 Customers are able to have fractional ownership of Stream Gold NFTs, and physical bars.
-On the Stream Vault Platform, customers can convert their Stream "$GLD" tokens to allocated gold, unallocated gold, or fiat currency quickly and efficiently, reducing their exposure to settlement risk.
+On the Stream Vault Platform, customers can convert their Stream tokens to allocated gold, unallocated gold, or fiat currency quickly and efficiently, reducing their exposure to settlement risk.

 ### Command lines